-Final webinar on health promotion and chronic disease features Dr. Kevin Joiner addressing the impact of diabetes-related stigma of health outcomes of Type 1 and Type 2 diabetes and the development of selfmanagement interventions.
+Final webinar on health promotion and chronic disease features Dr. Kevin Joiner addressing the impact of diabetes-related stigma

+Assistant Professor Kevin Joiner, Ph.D., APRN, ANP-BC, conducts research that centers on improvement of health outcomes of Type 1 and Type 2 diabetes and the development of selfmanagement interventions.
 He spoke to nurses from the PAHO/WHO region on the impact of diabetes-related stigma and how nurses can help to dismantle it.
 Watch the webinar at myumi.ch/kxB4R.
+U-M School of Nursing researchers continue to support nursing research in the Caribbean